-Well we left Sydney at around noon, flew sleeplessly for the next 12 hours to arrive in Chile a bit after noon on the day we left… in notional terms we left at 11:10am to arrive at 12:20 the same day.
+Well, we left Sydney at around noon, and flew sleeplessly for the next 12 hours to arrive in Chile a bit after noon on the day we left… in notional terms, we left at 11:10am to arrive at 12:20 the same day.
 In actual terms… long haul flights seem tougher now than they did when we were younger.

 Being both sleep deprived, and in a Spanish country we were happy to have the siesta…so we asked the dude at the hotel who replied “we don’t have that custom here”…well we did…so we crashed for a couple of hours to try and cope with no sleep and a 14 hour time difference.
 Upon waking we headed along the road to reach Plaza de Armas…this is in essence a large square surrounded by some absolutely stunning buildings.

-And of course my job was to sample some of the local ales.
+And of course, my job was to sample some of the local ales.
 This is a task that has long since challenged me, but I endure.
-Add to this some of the fantastic scenery and even a view from the rooftop bar our accommodation.
+Add to this some of the fantastic scenery and even a view from the rooftop bar of our accommodation.